dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 #### Building an offline bundle

-This needs to be performed on a Linux system with access to the internet as a git repo will need to be cloned, and container images pulled from public registries.
+This needs to be performed on a Linux system with access to the Internet as a git repo will need to be cloned, and container images pulled from public registries.

 To build an offline bundle, the following steps are needed:
 1. Clone and checkout the required csm-operator version using